ivveee/CircularLedTest/README.md

 The following image will also appear in the new window:
 ![diagram](Window.JPG)
 These are the results of UDP package processing by the Splitter model.
-Each circle represents a led.
-A group of circles is a module (only primary board is supported).
+Each circle represents a LED.
+A group of circles is a node (only primary board is supported).
 Each row of groups represents a Splitter.
 And a column is a Splitter port output.

 5. Test function loops test scenarios: R,G,B pure colors applied all LEDs, all white, all off, gradual fading for each port.